nscala-money/nscala-money/README.md

 ## Installation

-Add the following to your sbt build (Scala 2.9.3, Scala 2.10.x, and Scala 2.11.x):
+Add the following to your sbt build (Scala 2.10.x, and Scala 2.11.x):

 ```scala
 libraryDependencies += "com.github.nscala-money" %% "nscala-money" % "0.9.1"